robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/sharedentityassociation.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines an object that contains association information for a campaign and shared entity such as a negative keyword list.
+description: Defines an object that associates a campaign to negative keyword list, or an ad account to a website exclusion list.
 ---
 # SharedEntityAssociation Data Object - Campaign Management
-Defines an object that contains association information for a campaign and shared entity such as a negative keyword list.
+Defines an object that associates a campaign to negative keyword list, or an ad account to a website exclusion list.

 ## Syntax
 ```xml